 x, y, z Coordinates of a two-dimensional polygon in a format supported by xyz.coords.
-See Details for how z is handled. random Whether to use a random or deterministic triangulation. plot Whether to plot the triangulation; mainly for debugging purposes. partial If the triangulation fails, should partial results be returned?
+See Details for a description of proper input and how z is handled. random Currently ignored, the triangulation is deterministic. plot Whether to plot the triangulation; mainly for debugging purposes. partial Currently ignored.
+Improper input will lead to undefined results.